spm/spm-docs/docs/installation/index.md

     <span id="mac"></span>

-    1. Download the spm ZIP file (not standalone) from the newest [GitHub release](https://github.com/spm/spm/releases/latest/) in your home directory.
+    1. Download the spm ZIP file (not standalone) from the newest [GitHub release](https://github.com/spm/spm/releases/latest/).

     2. Uncompress the archive by typing the following in a terminal: